instructure/canvas-lms/doc/api/lti_window_post_message.md

 from LTI tools and other children rendered in iframes or opened in new tabs/windows.
 Tools can send various types of events to resize windows, launch in new windows, or other functionality.
 Note that this is not part of the LTI specification, and is Canvas-specific.
+In addition, these messages are not currently supported by any of the Canvas mobile apps, only the web version of Canvas.

 The data sent to `window.postMessage` can be of any type, and each message type looks for different data.
 Most data is sent as an object with a `subject` property.